hong-ch/test_repo/README.md

 # test_repo

 ---
-This is test repository for my Open Source lab class
+This is a test repository for my Open Source lab class
 ***